NaturalCycles/db-lib/readme.md

 - Access to one DB Table ("kind")
 - Transformation between DBM and BM, validation/conversion
 - Auto-generating `id`, `created`, `updated` fields
+- Anonymization hook to be able to plug your implementation (privacy by design)

 # DEBUG namespaces